Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 4. `stop` -- stops recording data
 5. `dump` -- dumps all of the recorded data of a slot out to the serial terminal
 6. `empty` -- resets the index of a logging slot (calling `dump` after `empty` on the same slot will result in no data being output)
-7. `info` -- returns information about what variables are being logged and what slots are taken
+7. `info` -- prints information about what variables are being logged and what slots are taken to the serial terminal

 ## Python Interface